 ✨ Final Thoughts:

 With these ten phrases in your pocket, you won’t just survive Greece, you’ll thrive.
-Locals love it when visitors try a bit of Greek, even if you sound like a GCSE language exam gone slightly wrong.
+Locals love it when visitors try a bit of Greek phrases, even if you sound like a GCSE language exam gone slightly wrong.
 Say it with confidence, toss in a smile and you’ll earn goodwill, extra olives and maybe even a discount on that fridge magnet you definitely don’t need but will buy anyway.